Conveyancing - Preparing to sell

 In this article we explain:

-Should I use the same conveyancer for buying and selling a house?
+Can you use the same conveyancer when buying and selling at the same time?

 What is meant by a ‘conveyancing conflict of interest’?